mak-thevar/FileValidator/ReadMe.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-black.svg?style=flat-square&logo=linkedin&colorB=555)](https://www.linkedin.com/in/mak11/)

 # FileValidator
-This library adds an extension method to [FileInfo](https://docs.microsoft.com/en-us/dotnet/api/system.io.fileinfo) & [IFormFile](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.iformfile) to validate the file based on thier configuration(s).
+FileValidator is a .NET library that adds extension methods to both [FileInfo](https://docs.microsoft.com/en-us/dotnet/api/system.io.fileinfo) and [IFormFile](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.iformfile).
+It helps you verify files against certain rules, such as size limits, allowed extensions, and MIME types.
+By default, it checks for documents, images, videos, and audio files, but you can easily customize it.

 ## Installation